TimPham/networth-programming-exercise-be/README.md

 npm install

 Afterwards copy the config.dist.js file to config.js in the root and modify the `environment` to your liking (dev or production).
+`dev` will load the data from tests/files/transaction_history.json `production` will load the data from https://shakepay.github.io/programming-exercise/web/transaction_history.json

 To start the server simply run the following command: node server